drizzyposh/main/README.md

 # portfolio
-A Portfolio built with React.js and framer motion for animations
+A Portfolio built with React.js, SASS and framer motion for animations